xave-finance/halodao-exchange/README.md

 ```
 > git submodule update --remote
 ```
+*Note that git will pull the submodules from the branches specified in .gitmodules*

-To prevent from accidentally pushing directly to the upstream repo, run the following
+### To prevent from accidentally pushing directly to the upstream repo, run the following
 ### PLEASE NOTE THAT `submodule set-url` WILL ONLY WORK ON Git 2.25*
 https://stackoverflow.com/a/59364554
 ```
 > git submodule set-url halodao-interface [your halodao-interface forked repo]
 > git submodule set-url halodao-rewards [your halodao-interface forked repo]
 ```

-Note that git will pull the submodules from the branches specified in .gitmodules

 ## Submodule documentations
 ### HaloDAO Rewards Smart Contract